pragmaticlinuxblog/cancomm/docs/index.md

 ## Code sample

 This section presents a few brief code samples to give you an idea of how you use **LibCanComm** in your own application.
+For more information refer to the [example application](example.md) and the [API reference](api.md).

 ```c linenums="1" title="Listing all available SocketCAN devices:"
 #include <cancomm.h>